Picovoice/pvrecorder/demo/rust/README.md

 ## PvRecorder

-PvRecorder is a user-friendly, cross-platform audio recorder that has been specifically designed for real-time audio processing.
-It provides developers with access to the input stream of an audio device, which is divided into data frames of a given size.
+PvRecorder is an easy-to-use, cross-platform audio recorder designed for real-time speech audio processing.
+It allows developers access to an audio device's input stream, broken up into data frames of a given size.

 ## Requirements